Kendall Lamm: Miami Dolphins (first stint)

 On November 28, 2022, Lamm was signed to the Miami Dolphins' practice squad.
 He was promoted to the active roster on December 31.

 On March 15, 2023, Lamm re-signed with the Dolphins.
 At the start of the 2023 season, he was named the starting left tackle to fill in for an injured Terron Armstead.

 On April 3, 2024, Lamm re-signed with the Dolphins.
 He made 15 appearances for Miami during the 2024 season, starting 7 games at right tackle in place of an injured Austin Jackson.
 On January 1, 2025, Lamm was placed on injured reserve with a back injury that required surgery.

 Philadelphia Eagles

 On March 25, 2025, Lamm signed a one-year deal with the Philadelphia Eagles.
 On August 26, he was released as part of final roster cuts.

 Miami Dolphins (second stint)

 On August 27, 2025, Lamm signed with the Miami Dolphins.

+Baltimore Ravens

+On August 3, 2026, Lamm signed with the Baltimore Ravens.
+On August 14, he announced his retirement from professional football.

 Personal life

 Lamm is the son of Candace Lamm.
+Lamm was raised by his mother, grandmother, and grandfather.